kohki-ha/C-SISTEMA_DE_CADASTRO/README.md

 ## 🎯 Objective
 Apply knowledge of algorithms and programming logic to make a registration system, in which:
 - must have two structures that talk to each other;
-- the data in the structures should be dynamically allocated and reallocated every 5 when necessary;
+- the data in the structures should be dynamically allocated and reallocated every 5 in 5 when necessary;
 - must save the data created in a binary file and reload it on reboot;
 - must have a security system using Caesar's cipher.
 ## 📝 Description